mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 #### Story 1

-As a Platform Engineer, I want to manage JAX distributed training jobs using the Kubeflow Trainer V2, so then I can provide blueprints for training of machine learning models on a kubernetes cluster to engineering teams.
+As a Platform Admin, I want to manage JAX distributed training jobs using the Kubeflow Trainer V2, so then I can provide blueprints for training of machine learning models on a kubernetes cluster to engineering teams.

 #### Story 2

-As a Data Scientist, I want to use the Trainer V2 SDK to run a distributed training job from notebook, in this way I can incorporate multiple devices for my training task.
+As an AI Practitioner, I want to use the Trainer V2 SDK to run a distributed training job from notebook, in this way I can incorporate multiple devices for my training task.

 The Python SDK with JAXRuntime may look as follows: